 For each Asset Type that requires PAR Level tracking, configure the following:

 Target: Ideal quantity of assets that the location should have available to support normal daily operations.
-It's commonly determined by factors like asset demand, patient population, and the location's specific needs.
+It's commonly determined by factors like asset demand, patient population, and the location's specific use case.

 -